OpenBCI/Documentation/docs/04AddOns/01-Headwear/04-Electrode_Cap_Tutorial.md

 For WHY these connections are recommended, see the [EEG explanation](../../01GettingStarted/02-Biosensing-Setups/01-EEG-Setup.md)page.

 After the cables are all connected as shown above, place the cap on the subject's head and inject a small amount of electrode gel using the included syringe.
 After each data recording session, be sure to clean the gel off the cap!

+### Troubleshooting

+Seeing a lot of noise?
+Check your electrode connections -

+These steps can be done in any order:

+1) The bottom BIAS pin of the Cyton **board** goes to the GND electrode of the **cap**. **You would use the HPTA cable to connect them.**

+2) The bottom SRB pins on the Cyton and the Daisy **boards** should be "ganged together" using the split end of the y-splitter cable.
+The single end of the y-splitter cable should go to the REF electrode of the **cap**. **You would use the HPTA cable to connect them.**

+The rest of the cap electrodes are completely up to you how you want to connect them to the Cyton.

+3) For example, if you want data from Fp1 (of the cap) to show up on channel 1 of the OpenBCI GUI, then connect Fp1 cable to the bottom pin N1P of the Cyton.
+Use the HPTA cable to connect them.

+If you want Fp1 data to show up on channel 9 of the OpenBCI GUI, then connect Fp1 to the bottom pin N1P of the CytonDaisy.
+You can pair any cap electrode (aside from GND and REF) with any pins N1P through N8P on the Cyton and Daisy boards

+Channels 1-8 on the GUI correspond to bottom pins N1P through N8P on the Cyton Channels 9-16 on the GUI correspond to bottoms pins N1P through N8P on the Daisy.

 ### Software